slang-i18n/slang/slang/README.md

 ### ➤ Apply Translations

-The follow-up command for `flutter pub run slang:analyze`.
+The follow-up command for `flutter pub run slang analyze`.

 It reads the `_missing_translations` file and adds the translations to the original files.